mdmtk/docs/beta/source/guide/csp/settings.md

 Description:

->This parm allows you to specify whether or not the ability to Turn Airplane Mode on or off in Settings UI will be allowed.
-If the user turns on Airplane Mode, the device's cellular radio, Wi-Fi and Bluetooth are disabled.
+>This parm allows you to specify whether or not the device user will be allowed to Turn "Airplane Mode" On or Off from "Unknown Sources" on or off from the "Wireless & networks" section of the System Settings Menu.

 <div class="parm-table">
  <table>